ad-freiburg/qlever/README.md

 Other compilers (and OS) are not supported, yet.
 So far no major problems are known.
-Support for more plattforms would be a highly appreciated contribution.
+Support for more platforms would be a highly appreciated contribution.

 1. Build:
 ---------